bernardlau171/COMP3335-project/SoftwareDevTeam security training/step2.md

 They are assigned to different teams, indicated by the tid, use `select * from team;`{{execute}} to show the list of teams

 Now that we know what team each user is in, we can start configuring the privileges.
-Lets choose  from the software development team as an example.
+Lets choose John from the sales and marketing team as an example.

 Use the statement `show grants for 'John';`{{execute}} to show what privileges has been granted.